-You have probably written personal essays, admission essays, memoirs, or narrative essays that call for the use of first-person pronouns.
-Writing such personal essays without using “I,” “we,” “my,” “us,” and “you,” among others, is practically impossible and sometimes very challenging.
-Nevertheless, when writing academic essays that require research, critical thinking, and a formal tone, the use of first-person becomes taboo.
+You have probably written personal essays, admission essays, memoirs, or narrative essays that call for using first-person pronouns.
+Writing such personal essays without using "I," "we," "my," "us," and "you," among others, is practically impossible and sometimes very challenging.
+Nevertheless, when writing academic essays that require research, critical thinking, and a formal tone, the use of a first-person perspective becomes taboo.

-Using personal experience or person pronouns does not mean that you have weak writing skills.
-We explore everything you need to know about using first-person pronouns in academic essays, when-to and when not to use them, and alternatives to utilize instead of “I,” “we,” and “you.”
+Using personal experience or person pronouns does not mean you have weak writing skills.
+We explore everything you need to know about using first-person pronouns in academic essays, when to and when not to use them, and alternatives to utilize instead of "I," "we," and "you."

-Such academic essays that use personal pronouns, more often than not, are subjective in that the perspective of the writer reigns over what experts or scholars in the field have discovered or advised.
+More often than not, academic essays that use personal pronouns are subjective in that the writer's perspective reigns over what experts or scholars in the field have discovered or advised.

 Again, using personal pronouns also makes your readers get bored easily.
-As the writer is at the center of every argument, the flow of ideas lacks in such essays.
+As the writer is at the center of every argument, the flow of ideas is lacking in such essays.

-As you may have rightfully discovered, some academic fields outrightly permit the use of the first person when writing essays.
+As you may have rightfully discovered, some academic fields outrightly permit using the first person when writing essays.

 The rules about the use of first-person pronouns change continuously.
-Therefore, a student needs to consult their instructor on whether to use the first-person perspective.
+Therefore, students must consult their instructor on whether to use the first-person perspective.
 However, the following guidelines can also assist you in deciding when to use "I."

-The use of “I” in humanities essays will depend on the view of your instructor.
-In many cases, humanity essays serve to offer personal language analysis, artwork, or ideas.
+The use of "I" in humanities essays will depend on the view of your instructor.
+Humanity subjects essays often offer personal language analysis, artwork, or ideas.